Serving the region since 1956

 In 1956, a group of local residents became concerned about the effect of rapid urban growth, especially the decline of water quality in Lake Washington and Puget Sound.
 Their activism and advocacy led to the formation of a wastewater treatment utility to serve the region.

-Today, King County Wastewater Treatment Division provides services to 17 cities, 17 local sewer districts, and more than 1.5 million residents across a 420-square-mile area in King, Snohomish, and Pierce counties.
+Today, King County Wastewater Treatment Division provides services to 18 cities, 15 local sewer districts, the Muckleshoot Indian Tribe, and more than 1.9 million residents across a 420-square-mile area in King, Snohomish, and Pierce counties.
 Learn more about our history.